AkhiljithPB/Rolling-update-Ansible-Jenkins-ASG/README.md

 - Dynamic hosts inventory using ansible module "add_host"
 - Seperate file for LoadBalancer health check.
 - Customizable variables for IAM accesss&secrete keys, region,domain-name, document-root etc.
+- No need to provide IAM credentials on playbook since already configured it in the ansible master node

 ## Prerequisites
 - Ansible.